• Skip to primary navigation

 In addition to the history of warfare, Normandy is also home to many well-preserved medieval towns and sites.
 The city of Rouen is an excellent example, with its stunning Gothic architecture and cobblestone streets.
 Rouen was also the site of Joan of Arc’s trial and execution, and visitors can explore the sites associated with her life and death.

 It is also in Normandy, that William the Conqueror launched his famous invasion of England in 1066.
 Don’t miss the Bayeux Tapestry, a 70-meter long linen embroidery depicting its various events.
+Please note that the region’s iconic museum will be closed for renovation from September 1, 2025 to October 2027, so the Tapestry will not be visible during this period.

 Reason 4 – For its charming villages